 Frederick Steiner, FASLA, dean of the School of Architecture, University of Texas at Austin, was selected for his collaborative work on the Sustainable Sites Initiative program.

 Washington Business Journal

-The Sustainable Sites Initiative was given this award in the Education/Outreach category.
+The Sustainable Sites Initiative program was given this award in the Education/Outreach category.

 2008 Olmsted Medal

 American Society of Landscape Architects

 The Lady Bird Johnson Wildflower Center was nominated for its contributions to landscape architecture policy, research, education, project planning and design and for its bold move to develop sustainable standards for landscapes nationwide.